thousandbrainsproject/tbp.monty/docs/overview/glossary.md

 # Reference Frame

-In Monty, a [reference frame] is defined as a specific [coordinate system] within which locations and rotations can be represented.
+A reference frame is a specific [coordinate system] within which locations and rotations can be represented.
 For instance, a location may be represented relative to the body (body/ego-centric reference frame) or relative to some point in the world (world/allo-centric reference frame) or relative to an object's center (object-centric reference frame).

+**See Also:** [Frame of reference]

 # Rigid Body Transformation